mikelove/alpine/vignettes/alpine.md

 The matrix of FPKM values can be scaled using the median ratio method of DESeq with the `normalizeDESeq` function.
-This is a robust method which removes systematic differences in values across samples, and is more appropriate than using the total count which is highly sensitive to large abundance estimates from individual transcripts.
+This is a robust method which removes systematic differences in values across samples, and is more appropriate than using the total count which is sensitive to very large abundance estimates for a minority of transcripts.

 ```r